 - S8 Edge on-sale date: April 28, 2017

-At Mobile World Congress 2017 Samsung announced that the Galaxy S8 will be unveiled in New York on March 29, 2017.
+The Samsung Galaxy S8 was unveiled at an event in New York on March 29, 2017.

-Galaxy S8 Edge Design: How will it look and feel?
+Galaxy S8 Edge Design: How does it look and feel?

 - Edge-to-edge “Infinity” display